e-dream-ai/backend/README.md

 ### Database

 Database configurations to connect with a development instance or locally [here](src/database/README.md).
-Test any non-trivial migrations on a development instance.
+Test any non-trivial migrations on a development instance, before deploying to stage.

 ## Deployment process